dronesmith/Dronesmith-Cloud/forge_cloud.md

 The userAgent property contains information about the browser and operating system the user used when they last logged in. ipAddr contains the last used IP address.

 #### Query user(s) `GET /api/user/{id}?<querystring>`
 Find a user by a specific id. `id` is not required.
-Without a `sort` specifier, the order of users returned is not defined.
+Without a `sort` specifier, the order of users returned is not defined. `total`, `page` and `size` are always returned.
+Total is the total number of entries, size is the number of entries returned in the query, and page is an offset (see pagination).

 Example: Get a list of all users who identify as developers.

-	GET /user?kind=developer
+	GET /api/user?kind=developer

 Return **200**:

 	{
 		total: 34,
+		page: null,
+		size: 34,
 		users: [
 			{
 				"id": "563c2507a1e444b50b0f8d8b",